-DAT Archaeological Services were commissioned by Alun Griffiths Ltd to undertake an archaeological watching brief during groundworks associated with the development of the Cross Hands Economic Link Road.
-The scheme is being delivered in two phases, with archaeological works focusing on a section of new road construction that forms Phase 2 of the works which sees the continuation of the Link Road from the point at which it currently intersects with Black Lion Road (completed in Phase 1a and 1b) northwards to join with the A476 (Llandeilo Road).
+DAT Archaeological Services were commissioned to undertake an archaeological watching brief during groundworks associated with Phase 2 of the development of the Cross Hands Economic Link Road, which sees the continuation of the Link Road from the point at which it currently intersects with Black Lion Road (completed in Phase 1a and 1b) northwards to join with the A476 (Llandeilo Road).
+Archaeological mitigation associated with Phase 1 was undertaken in 2018 and has already been reported on (Enright 2018).